EXJUSTICE/Udacity_AI/Reinforcement_Learning/Navigation/README.md

 # Additional informations
 - [Performance Report](./Report.md) : Result report of training score
-when using Double-DQN as agent.
+when using a DQN agent.